rust-lang/rfcs/text/0000-postfix-match.md

 allow for some versatile and concise, but still fairly readable syntax for dealing with these types.

-Rust often features functional approachs to lots of problems.
-For instance, it's very common to have chains of `map`, `and_then`, `ok_or`, `unwrap` to process some `Option` or `Result` type in a pipeline, rather than continously reassigning to new variable bindings.
+Rust often features functional approaches to lots of problems.
+For instance, it's very common to have chains of `map`, `and_then`, `ok_or`, `unwrap` to process some `Option` or `Result` type in a pipeline, rather than continuously reassigning to new variable bindings.

 ```rust
 let x = Some(42);